 Normalisation of discharge data can be a way of comparing discharges between sources of a similar kind.
 For nuclear power reactors, the discharge data are normalised with regard to net electrical output on an annual basis.
-These normalised discharges can then compared to the mean value for all reactors of the same type based on data published by UNSCEAR.
+These normalised discharges can then be compared with the mean value for all reactors of the same type based on data published by UNSCEAR.
 In recent PARCOM 91/4 implementation rounds and as an indication of BAT, ranges have been constructed from the global mean value corresponding to a factor of 10 around the mean value.
 Using UNSCEAR 2000 data, such ranges are given in Table 3.12.
 There are no data for calculating normal ranges of normalised alpha emitters in the UNSCEAR report.

-It should be noted that the most recent UNSCEAR report published in 2000 only covers data until 1997, i.e. there are no published UNSCEAR data available for the years covered by this report, from 1998 and onwards.
+It should be noted that the most recent UNSCEAR report published in 2000 only covers data until 1997, i.e. there are still no published UNSCEAR data available for the years covered by this report, from 1998 and onwards.

-Table 3.12.
-Normalised ranges for annual discharges of beta emitters from BWRs and PWRs, based on UNSCEAR 2000
+Table 3.12 Normalised r anges for a annual discharges of be a emitters from BWRs and PWRs, based on UNSCE AR 2000

-Reactor type H-3 TBq/GWa Beta emitters, H-3 excluded GBq/GWa Boling water reactor, BWR 0.29-2.88 3.6-35.7 Pressurised water reactor, PWR 5.91-59.1 2.6-25.9
+Reactor type H-3 (TBq/GWa) Beta emitters (H-3 excluded) (GBq/GWa)

+BWR 0.29-2.88 3.6-35.7

+PWR 5.91-59.1 2.6-25.9

-For PWRs the average values for 1995 to 1997 are 18.7 TBq/GWa and 8.2 GBq/GWa for tritium and non-tritium, respectively.
-For BWRs, the average values were 0.87 TBq/GWa and 11.3 GBq/GWa for tritium and non-tritium, respectively.
+For PWR:s the average values for 1995 to 1997 are 18.7 TBq/GWa and 8.2 GBq/GWa for tritium and non-tritium, respectively.
+For BWR:s, the average values were 0.87 TBq/GWa and 11.3 GBq/GWa for tritium and non-tritium, respectively.

-The normalised discharge data for the Ringhals Units 1-4 are shown in Table 3.13 and in Figures 3.4 - 3.5.
+The normalised discharge data for the Ringhals Units 1-4 are shown in Table 3.13 and in Figures 3.5a-3.5d.

 Comparisons are only meaningful on the basis of long-term performance.
 Fluctuations between individual years may be large due to long outages (which reduce output but not necessarily discharges), transient phenomena, or irregular discharges.

-All values for Units 1 - 4 have been in-range during the period covered by this report.
 Values "above range" may indicate that BAT is not applied for a specific source, whereas values "within range" or "below range" indicate that BAT may have been applied.